Dani's Castle: Series 3

 The show was renewed for a new series and renamed Rich, Jimmy & Kait's Castle following Dani Harmer's exit.
 In the series Kait sets up her own business (Kait's bakes), while Rich and Jimmy work on adding a recording studio to Bogmoor FM, Gabe sets up a Ghostel, Leonie invites The Dead Headz to play on Bogmoor FM, and Dylan meets a ghost from the Titanic.
 Rich and Kait split up, a prank war breaks out, Gabe and Rich counsel a nervous ghost, Gabe and Leonie switch places with Rich and Kait, Gabe gets a visit from a Ghostel inspector, Kait wins best newcomer at the pet snack business of year award, and it's Dylan's birthday.
 Rich and Kait feel awkward when they are made to play two people in love when acting out Midsummer Night's Dream, Jimmy returns home from his Street Dance Academy tour, and Jimmy and Clare go on a picnic date.
 Jimmy and Clare get together and Rich and Kait get back together.
 Gabe wants to write a gossip novel.
 The series introduced two new characters, Clare (Jessica Forrest) and Leonie (Lucy Hutchinson).
 The series aired from 7 July 2015 to 15 December 2015.
 This was the final series.

 Production

-The show was filmed entirely on location at Killyleagh Castle in County Down, Northern Ireland.
+The show was filmed entirely on location at Killyleagh Castle in Killyleagh, County Down.
 The first, second and third series were filmed in the summers of 2012, 2013 and 2014, respectively.
 It was produced by Raymond Lau with the lead writer being Paul Rose and the lead director being Dez McCarthy.